Police investigate Maine shootings as murder-suicide

 Police say 30-year-old Allison Parker was shot and killed by her estranged boyfriend, 27-year-old Thomas Doyon, who then killed himself.
 The shootings took place in a home in Lebanon that Parker and Doyon had shared with Parker’s parents.
 Police say the deaths were a case of domestic violence.

 Police say Parker’s parents were also in the home at the time of the shooting and heard the gunshots from an upstairs bedroom.
-Police say they fled the home with a friend of Parker and notified police.
+Police say they fled the home with a friend of Parker’s and notified police.

 Autopsies are scheduled for Sunday at the medical examiner’s office.
 Police say Parker was the mother of a seven-year-old girl, and Doyon was not the father.